Strong Duality for a Multiple-Good Monopolist: The Strong Mechanism Design Duality Theorem

+Recent work has applied duality theory to identify optimal mechanisms in the same setting as ours~\cite{ManelliV06,DaskalakisDT13,GiannakopoulosK14}, albeit this work is restricted in that they only provide weak dual problems.
+These approaches remove constraints related to truthfulness from the primal formulation, and identify weak dual formulations to such relaxed primal formulations.
+As such, they provide no guarantee that they can identify dual certificates of optimality for optimal mechanisms.
+Indeed, while these techniques suffice in certain settings (namely when the constraints removed from the primal happen not to be binding at the optimum), there are simple examples where they fail to apply.
+Section~\ref{sec: uniform non 0-1} provides such a two-item example with uniformly distributed values.
+In contrast to prior work, we achieve strong duality for the (unrelaxed) primal formulation and our approach is always guaranteed to work.

-Proving such a result requires many analytical tools from measure theory.
-We give a rough sketch of the proof in this section and postpone the more technical details for the appendix.
+In this section, we show how to pin down the right dual formulation for the problem and prove strong duality.
+The proof of the result requires many analytical tools from measure theory.
+We give a rough sketch of the proof in this section and postpone the more technical details to the online appendix.